4 Ways to Determine Your Face Shape

 Mirror Tracing Method

-Note: This method works because the mirror removes the distortion of looking at your own face from within it.
-By tracing the outline with one eye closed, you see your face as a 2D silhouette — the same way a hairstylist reads a face shape.
-The main limitation is parallax: even with one eye closed, small positioning differences can affect the outline.
+Note: The main limitation is parallax: even with one eye closed, small positioning differences can affect the outline.
 Compare the result against the measurement method if you are uncertain.

 Tape Measure Method